 ❓Recipe FAQs

-Most probably yes, you can, however, you can´t just leave out / change an ingredient without reformulating the entire recipe.
-When one ingredient changes, some other ingredients need to be changed too in order to keep the balance in the texture and flavor.
-Sadly, I am not able to provide substitutes for all sorts of allergies and diets.
+You likely can; however, you can't just leave out or change an ingredient without reformulating the entire recipe to maintain the balance in the texture and flavor.
+Unfortunately, I cannot provide substitutes for all allergies and diets.

 Baked Chocolate Donuts with Chocolate glaze (VIDEO)